yewalenikhil65/Population-balance-equation/README.md

-# Population-balance-equation
+# Population balance equation
-**Implementation of population balance equation**
+**Implementation of population balance equation** Smoluchowski coagulation equation is a population balance equation that describes the system of reactions in which say Singlets collide to for doublets, singlets and doublets collide to form triplets and so on.
+This models many chemical/physical processes such as polymerization, flocculation etc.

 This is a short tutorial on implementation of [Smoluchowski coagulation equation](https://en.wikipedia.org/wiki/Smoluchowski_coagulation_equation) using [ModelingToolkit](https://mtk.sciml.ai/stable/)/[Catalyst](https://catalyst.sciml.ai/dev/) framework and it's comparison with analytical solution obtained by [Method of scotts](https://journals.ametsoc.org/view/journals/atsc/25/1/1520-0469_1968_025_0054_asocdc_2_0_co_2.xml)

-Smoluchowski coagulation equation is a population balance equation that describes the system of reactions in which Singlets collide to for doublets, singlets and doublets collide to form triplets and so on.
-This models

   - **1.** Importing some important packages.